YunYouJun/hexo-theme-yun/README.md

 We use [SATA License](https://github.com/zTrix/sata-license).

 > You don’t know what this means?
-To be short, if you use this theme, you need to Star this repo non-stop, and then you can use it anyway you like.
+In short, if you use this theme, you need to Star this repo non-stop, and then you can use it anyway you like.

 本主题采用 [SATA License](https://github.com/zTrix/sata-license)。